WPTechInnovation/wpw-doc-dev/docs/dotnet.md

 Before you get started:

-* Install the .NET 4.5 framework and Visual Studio 2017 (any edition) on your system.
-We've tested this wrapper with Visual 2017 Community Edition.
+*	Install the Visual Studio 2017 (any edition) on your system.
+We've tested this wrapper with Visual 2017 Community Edition .NET (4.5+).
 *	Create an account with [Worldpay Online](https://online.worldpay.com) so that you can generate your own test API key.
 You'll replace the Worldpay test keys with your own in the SDK.

 !!! warning